-These piano solos are a unique, memorable expression of a man staring unflinchingly into the abyss.
+These piano solos are a unique expression of a man staring unflinchingly into the abyss.
 But what does he see?
 And what does he say?
 I’ve been puzzling over this for weeks now, and feel no closer to The Answer.
 I’ll tell you what they’re not—they’re not morbid or self-pitying.
 They’re not ‘raging’, but they certainly are crying out against the dying of the light.
 How will I deport myself when I face my death?
 Will I look for some broad, expansive, comprehensive overview of the meaning of my life, of human existence?
-Or will I drive myself in a fury to dig, and dig, and dig, to get to the bottom of all this?
-Like Bill Evans does in these performances.
+Or, like Bill Evans in these performances. will I drive myself in a fury to dig, and dig, and dig, to get to the bottom of all this?
 I don’t know.
 I hope I’ll be old and doddering, and that I never see the truck coming up behind me, that the light goes out unexpectedly and suddenly.

 Because I certainly would not have the courage, the drive, the gravity that this great artist displays as the Angel of Death embraces him closer and closer to her bosom, night after night.